Mining methods of the Klondike Gold Rush: Separation methods

 All methods required water and because of that they could only be used during the summer.
 Panning for gold was the simplest method of recovering gold, but mostly used for prospecting since it was slow.
 A faster way was by a rocker box or by sluicing.
 Dirt was filled into the box or sluice together with water and rocking movements or gravity would make the gold particle go to the bottom whereas sand and fine gold particles would flow off with the water.
 Further purification of the gold could be done with mercury that would amalgamate with gold only and leave fine sand particles out.
 A magnet could be used to separate fine magnetic sand from gold dust.

 Later operations (1910-1950)

 Dredges were used in the Klondike River valley from 1910-1950.
 A dredge could do the work of 2,400 persons while operated by 10-12.
 It would create a pool of water that moved along with it as it dug up gravel in front and deposited it behind itself.
 Inside sand and gold particles were separated from rocks and then gold from sand.
-By sweeping from side to side around a pole it could cover an area wider than itself.
+By sweeping from side to side around a pole it could cover an area wider than itself producing sandbars resembling pieces of bread lying down next to one another.

 Today a mixture of hydraulic methods together with bulldozers are used.